-How to Accept Your Relationship Is Ending: 11 Tips That Work
+How to Accept Your Relationships Is Over: 13 Sensible Tips

 Before you get into how to accept your relationship is ending, it’s important to identify whether it is actually ending.

-So, how do u know your relationship is over?
+So, how do you move on from a relationship?
 Well, the good news is that there are several signs that your relationship is ending.

 To prevent yourself from jumping to conclusions and immediately implementing the tips and tricks on how to accept your relationship is ending, be aware of these signs.